UniversitaDellaCalabria/Portale-PoC/README.md

 (uniCMS) Portale PoC
 --------------------

-This project (uniCMS) aims to exemplify the design of a common University WebSite Portal.
+This project aims to exemplify the design of a common University WebSite Portal.
 You'll find an simplified generalization of all the entities that usually make up a Content Management System (CMS).